 The township of Poulton, with Spittal was once a family seat as the manor was once held by the Parnell family.

 By the time of the Hundredorum Rolls of 1273, the family had scattered and entries were found as both a forename and surname: Petronilla de le Le in Oxfordshire; Pernel Clere in Huntingdonshire; William Peronel and Alexander Pernel in Cambridgeshire.
 "The Parnells are now principally seated in Devon and Cornwall, but there are a few in Cambridgeshire."

 Early History of the Parnel family

-Another 180 words (13 lines of text) covering the years 1679 and 1718 are included under the topic Early Parnel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Parnel research.
+Another 64 words (5 lines of text) covering the years 1679 and 1718 are included under the topic Early Parnel History in all our PDF Extended History products and printed products wherever possible.

 Parnel Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Parnel has been recorded under many different variations, including Parnell, Parnel, Parnall and others.

 Early Notables of the Parnel family (pre 1700)